luckwsm/demo-integration-server/README.md

 ## Server Demo
 This scenario mimics taking the id from the url and using that to look the user up in the system.
 This demo creates a new unique user to pass to the API.
-To trigger this flow, an options json object must be sent as the body of the request.
+To trigger this flow, **an options json object must be sent as the body of the request**.
 The options tell the server how the data should be sent to the Lyric registration API and how the Royalty Earnings should be retrieved and sent.
 These options are strictly for demo and testing purposes so that all of the different scenarios can be explored.
-The options json would look like:
+The options json should look like:

     "options": {
         "contentType":"application/json"